PNNL-CompBio/2020-04.01-02-PNNL-SWC/index.md

 </p>
 <p>

-Once you have enrolled, click on the "Pending" tab and enter a work package number under  "charge code" to cover the $451.55 cost of the course.
+Once you have enrolled, click on the "Pending" tab and <b>senter a work package number</b> under  "charge code" to cover the $452.05 cost of the course.
 </p>
 <p>
 <img src="assets/img/pending-wp.jpg" alt="pending">